St Mark’s Church – a place to worship in Florence

 Finally. . . .

-Thank you and we look forward to welcoming you to our fellowship.
+We look forward to welcoming you to our fellowship.